veithly/spoon-core/README.md

 ##### 0. Install Dependencies

-If you haven’t already installed the `spoon-toolkits` package, clone and install it locally:
+If you haven't already installed the `spoon-toolkits` package, clone and install it locally:

 ```bash
 git clone https://github.com/XSpoonAi/spoon-toolkit.git